-Flora monitoring within the above-defined area is principally designed to determine the nature, extent and degree of any operational impacts, either positive or negative, on indicator species or functional groups.
+Flora monitoring within the above-defined area is principally designed to determine the nature, extent and degree of any operational impacts, either positive or negative, on functional groups.
 The causal agents of these impacts, generically known as 'aspects' include gaseous, aerosol and dust emissions, liquid waste streams, physical ground disturbance and alteration of groundwater levels.
-At-risk flora species and weed species are also monitored.
+Listed flora species and weed species are also monitored.